Story

 Father, by then the dominant figure in the Soviet leadership, immediately rejected the idea.
 This made his negotiating partners intensely suspicious.
 They reasoned that the Soviet Union must be hiding something very dangerous.
 In fact, Father had the opposite motivation.
 The Soviets’ secret was that they had nothing to hide.
 Father feared that the West might be tempted to launch a nuclear strike if it learned how weak its opponent really was.

-After the first U-2 flight, Father felt the Americans must be chortling over our impotence.
+After the first U-2 flight, father felt that the Americans must be chortling over our impotence.

 Father brought home an attractive yellow brochure advertising Open Skies, which Eisenhower had given him in Geneva.
 Handing it to me to look over, he praised the achievements of modern technology.
 The photographs were indeed impressive.
 Taken from an altitude of six miles, the first showed the overall plan of a city; in the next you could distinguish houses, and in the next, cars.
 Finally in the last you could make out the murky figure of a man reclining on a lounge chair in the courtyard of his home reading a newspaper.
 The capabilities of American photo technology firmly convinced Father that we must not allow American planes in our skies.